WebDevTuts/shortness_of_life/README.md

 - But putting things off is the biggest waste of life: it snatches away each day as it comes, and denies us the present by promising the future.

 - The whole future lies in uncertainty: live immediately.

+- Life is divided into three periods, past, present and future.
+Of these, the present is short, the future is doubtful, the past is certain.